Updated on May 2, 2023

 With postpartum hives, you can temporarily get stretch marks even if you’ve never had them before and even if you don’t have allergies.
 People often wonder why are stretch marks bumpy.

-Stretch marks may feel slightly raised and itchy.
+Stretch marks may feel slightly raised and itchy leading to pregnancy rash.
 These rippled, streaky lines in your skin come in a variety of colors.
 Over time, they fade from red or pink to purplish-blue to thinner, paler, scar-like streaks.
 You might not notice them as much.
 Scars that form on top of your skin may feel like a bump, but stretch marks form beneath the top layer of your skin, leaving an indentation.

 How to Stop Postpartum Itching?

-Itching after giving birth can be exhausting.
-Despite the fact that these problems are common for new mothers, you don’t want to have to deal with them.
+Itching due to pregnancy rash can be exhausting.
+Although these problems are common for new mothers, you don’t want to have to deal with them.
 You may not necessarily need medical treatment, however, in serious cases, the physician might prescribe these medicines as part of your treatment if you are looking at ways how to stop postpartum itching:

 - Steroid skin cream (like betamethasone valerate)